 Red Berry Sangria is the perfect refreshing cocktail recipe to make and sip this Spring!
 The combination of fruity berry flavor with white wine and vodka is perfect!

-I have a serious obsession with sangria!
-Apple Pie Sangria, Pomegranate Champagne Sangria, Orange Cranberry Sangria, I just can’t get enough.
-And I’m excited now to share this delicious Red Berry Sangria!
+I have a serious obsession with sangria recipes because they’re so simple.
+I just can’t get enough, and I’m excited now to share this delicious Red Berry Sangria!
 It’s fruity and flavorful and so perfectly sweet.

 Why You’ll Love this Berry Sangria